 What lies beyond the veil of death?
-Here's ten movies which explore that question in various ways, from comedy to heart-breaking drama:
+Here are ten movies which explore that question in various ways, from comedy to heart-breaking drama:

 This 1990 hit movie may have revolved around the sappy, sentimental story of eternal love between characters Sam and Molly (Patrick Swayze and Demi Moore), but the real star was Whoopi Goldberg and her portrayal of Oda Mae Brown, a fake psychic who suddenly finds that she can hear the dead.
 Here’s the scene in which she first encounters the ghostly Sam:

 Sex, drugs and the NDE: there’s nothing sappy and sentimental about this afterlife rendering.
 In Gaspar Noé’s provocative Enter the Void, small-time drug dealer Oscar is shot by police inducing an ‘astral journey’ around psychedelic Tokyo.
 Taking inspiration from mushroom trips, the Tibetan Book of the Dead, and Raymond Moody’s NDE bestseller Life After Life, Noé hits the viewer with sensory overload in order to portray the altered states of consciousness that Oscar encounters (including a 6 minute DMT trip) during the movie.